reizio/reiz.io/docs/index.md

 reiz_1    | [2021-04-24 21:35:38,929] serve           --- Starting worker [157]
 ```

-After seeing the `API is running on ...` message, you can open up your browser
+After seeing the `Goin' Fast @ ...` message, you can open up your browser and
-and visit `http://localhost:8080/` which is the web UI (not 8000, unlike the
-API, this uses the port 8080).
+visit `http://localhost:8000/` and be greeted by the web UI.

 ## A gentle introduction